bahung1221/cache-all/readme.md

 # cache-all
-Fast, efficient cache engines for expressJS (include route caching) & native nodeJS (redis, in-memory & file caching,...), singleton pattern for each engine make your application run smoothly like a boss.
+:rocket: Fast, efficient cache engines for expressJS & native nodeJS (redis, in-memory & file caching,...), singleton pattern make your application run smoothly like a boss.

+- Multi cache engines, each engine has one singleton instance and independent with other engine.
+- Include express middleware, which can be use for cache response on specific routes.
+- Init once and then use anywhere for cache anything in your application.

 ## Install
 ```